-Conagra Brands, Inc. appointed John Mulligan and Pietro Satriano to its board of directors, effective immediately, expanding the board from 11 to 12 members.
+Conagra Brands, Inc. appointed John Mulligan and Pietro Satriano to its board of directors, expanding the panel from 11 to 12 members.

 Mulligan brings retail and technology experience